By Paul Taylor

 Here are three very easy alternative ways to get sulfur into your body and onto your head:

 1. Simply adding raw, fresh garlic (or onion) to the meals you cook on a regular basis will ensure you deliver all the beneficial sulfur-containing compounds they contain to your body.

-2. Both garlic and onion contain cysteine and methionine.
-These are the only two amino acids which contain sulfur.
-So, you could raise your sulfur levels by taking amino acid
+2. Both garlic and onion contain the amino acids cysteine and methionine, both of which contain sulfur (4).
+So, you could also raise your sulfur levels by taking amino acids supplements.

 3. You can substantially increase your intake of sulfur even more by taking Methyl Sulfonyl Methane (MSM).